0scar-M/3.8-complex-processes/README.md

 ```

 # Server Setup
 Firstly, create a regular user called user (or whatever you want), before installing docker and starting the daemon.
-Then create a user group called docker and add the new user to the group as per [this guide](https://docs.docker.com/engine/install/linux-postinstall/).
+Then follow [this guide](https://docs.docker.com/engine/install/linux-postinstall/) to enable non-root access to docker and start docker on power on.
 Next, in the home directory of user, make a directory 'app' containing the ```docker-compose.yml``` file for running the app (make sure to change HOST_NAME from localhost to the server adress), and a directory 'watchtower' containing the watchtower ```docker-compose.yml``` file.
 To run the app, start the watchtower container and then the app containers by running ```docker compose up -d``` in the directory with the respective yml files.
+To make these containers start on power on, follow [this guide](https://docs.docker.com/engine/containers/start-containers-automatically/).

 ## ```docker-compose.yml``` file for watchtower
 ```yml